r-owen/base_loom_server/docs/weaving.md

 ## Weave Direction

-The Weaving "Direction" button shows "Weave" (in black) or "Unweave" (in red).
+The Weaving "Direction" button shows "Weave" or "Unweave".
-[Threading](threading.md) also has a direction button that shows "Thread" (in black) or "Unthread" (in red), prefixed by an arrow showing the direction of the next group of warp ends.
+[Threading](threading.md) also has a direction button that shows "Thread" or "Unthread", prefixed by an arrow showing the direction of the next group of warp ends.
+Note that for threading you can choose which direction is forward in [Settings](settings.md).

+To clearly warn you when unweaving or unthreading, the direction button is shown in red, and the pattern is shown with a red border and a pink background.

 How you change direction depends on the loom: